 The colorful flowers also offer more Lutein by weight than any other vegetable.
 Lutein is the pigment found in carrots that is known to improve eyesight.

 Garden writer Buckner Hollingsworth, in her Flower Chronicles, refers to a “Mr.Trimmer” who reportedly spied “luminescent scintillations” shimmering over his Nasturtiums.
 Ina magnanimous attempt to defend Trimmer’s vision (and perhaps his sobriety), Hollingsworth cites Erasmus Darwin, grandfather of Charles, who also claimed to have witnessed “an electric lustre” emanating from the flowers.

-Try to gather your Nasturtiums early in the day when they are still teeming with vigor and sharpest in flavor.
-Seek out the nascent buds, young bright flowers, and tender leaves to dress up your salads.
+Always endeavor to gather your Nasturtiums early in the day when they are teeming with vigor and sharpest in flavor.
+The goal is to seek out the nascent buds, young flowers, and a few of the tender leaves to adorn your salads.

 You can also preserve the deco-style Nasturtium pods in a shallow dish of apple cider vinegar and salt.
 After just a night or two in the refrigerator they become delightful “Nasturtium Capers”, perfect to add a touch of piquancy to your next Potato salad.